stavrostzagadouris/stavrossolutions/src/routes/articles/sambashare.md

 ---
-title: Share drive or folder using Samba in Ubuntu
+title: Share drive or folder using Samba - Ubuntu
 date: '2024-08-24'
 ---